-Today's shadow boxing workout consists of 13 x 3-minute rounds of skill development with 45-second rest intervals.
-It can requires no partner or equipment and can be completed anywhere in under 45 minutes.
+Today’s shadow boxing workout consists of 13 x 3-minute rounds of skill development with 45-second rest intervals.
+It requires no partner or equipment and can be completed at your home or anywhere in under 45 minutes.

-These drills are designed to improve boxing-specific footwork, head movement, and combination punching skills, but they also make a great home workout for anybody looking to train like a boxer.
-According to the Journal of Exercise Physiology, a shadow boxing workout burns 500 calories per hour (Glass et al., 2002).
+These shadow boxing drills are designed to improve boxing-specific footwork, head movement, and combination punching skills.
+But they also make a great boxing workout at home for anybody looking to train like a boxer to burn calories.
+In fact, a shadow boxing workout burns 500 calories per hour.

 Depending on your fitness level, and the intensity you bring to the session, this shadow boxing workout should be considered a light-to-moderate skill and cardio session.
 Incorporate it into your training plan accordingly.

 Complete 3×3 minute footwork drills (3:00 on/0:45 off) as follows:

 All footwork drills are described in full here.

 Precision Striking’s rhythm drill can be used in place of the Lateral Weldon shuffle.